 The one caveat:

-But logistic regression also involves using a link function on the mean of Y, so there is an extra step involved in interpreting logistic regression coefficients.
+But logistic regression also involves that link function on the mean of Y, so there is an extra step involved in interpreting logistic regression coefficients.
 So you still need to understand the centering, dummy variables, etc., but you need to understand the logit link function as well.

 This is slightly different from doing a transformation of Y, which is usually done to correct non-constant variance or skewed residuals.

 I had not planned to, but will briefly add interpreting transformed Y’s and link functions into the workshop.

 And if you want more information about the transformation and what it does to all types of logistic regression coefficients, I did a webinar last year on logistic regression.
 You can watch the webinar here.

 So you still need to understand dummy variables, centering, correlated predictors, and all that tricky stuff to interpret the odds ratios.
 Which is why I recommend learning the tricky stuff in the context of the (relatively) simple linear model before tackling more complicated models.